Dry Snitching: What It Means and Why It Matters

 How is dry snitching different from regular snitching?

 Regular snitching is direct – you explicitly tell someone in authority about another’s wrongdoing.
 Dry snitching is indirect; it uses implications, subtle comments, or context clues.
-Both can cause harm, but dry snitching often leaves room for deniability, which can make it harder to confront or prove.
+Both can cause harm, but dry snitching often leaves room for deniability, making it harder to confront or prove.

 Is dry snitching always intentional?